Excursion to the most beautiful gardens in Mallorca

 Time has left traces of each era in the house, while the whole complex maintains its balance.
 In this sense, the development of the house of Alfabia is a model of respect for the past and evolution, of conservation and innovation.

 Bunyola is cosy and tranquil mountain town located in a scenic and beautiful green valley in the Tramuntana mountains.
 Bunyola has a long history of being a prosperous area that used to belong to noble people like counts and emirs.
 Bunyola offers a fine selection of finca escapes situated on the green mountain slopes of the valley offering magical views and great location when you are of to your daily adventures, or just want to rest by the pool and take in the views and feel the inner peace spread throughout your body.
 Despite of the modest size, Bunyola is home to several places of interest.
 Go see one of the most stunning examples of architecture on the island, the Raixa finca, go explore the magical Alfabia gardens, or let yourself be seduced in a 1001 nights adventure at the world-famous Son Amar finca.
-Bunyola is located about 25 minutes from Palma by car, and is an excellent choice of holiday base for couples and friends travelling without children.
+Bunyola is located about 25 minutes from Palma by car, and is an excellent choice of holiday base for couples and friends traveling without children.